mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasDataFederation is the Schema for the Atlas Data Federation API
+AtlasDataFederation is the Schema for the Atlas Data Federation API.

 <table>
     <thead>